Universität Wien

 Minimum requirements and assessment criteria

-Basic knowledge of the content of the course, especially the lectures.
+Basic familiarity with the content of all the lectures.

 Examination topics